IDme/ID.me-WebVerify-SDK-iOS/README.md

 The following properties of the NSError object should be referenced by your app if you're looking to employ error-specific methods:

 - `code`: The error code of the specific issue.
-The value is defined in the `IDmeVerifyErrorCode` typedef, and should be in the 100s.
+The value is defined in the `IDmeWebVerifyErrorCode` typedef, and should be in the 100s.
 -  `localizedDescription`: A detailed description of the error.

 ## Internet Connectivity